Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under - December 30

 Michigan State vs. Indiana State Betting Trends

-- Michigan State has covered six times in 12 matchups with a spread this season.

-- So far this season, five out of the Spartans' 12 games have gone over the point total.

-- Indiana State has won eight games against the spread this year, while failing to cover three times.
+- Indiana State has put together an 8-3-0 record against the spread this season.

-- Sycamores games have hit the over eight out of 11 times this year.
+- A total of eight Sycamores games this year have hit the over.

 Michigan State Futures Odds